Quantum phases of bosonic chiral molecules in helicity lattices: Quantum phases

 As mentioned, the presence of a dipolar repulsion between left and right enantiomers can produce a left/right polarization with $n_{L/R}>0$ and $n_{R/L}=0$.
 Depending on if the sublattice is a superfluid or an insulator, we refer to these phases as a polarized superfluid (pSF) or a polarized Mott-insulator (pMI) [(c) and (d)].
 In addition, a dipolar repulsion between enantiomers of the same handedness can produce a further polarization within left/right sites [(e) and (f)].
-We refer to these phases as polarized density-wave (pDW) and polarized supersolid (pSS) phases [(e) and (f)], in analogy to the crystalline DW and SS phases of extended Bose-Hubbard models~\cite{kovrizhin_density_2005}.
-In the pDW phase the sublattice is an insulator with staggered occupation, whereas in the pSS the sublattice is a superfluid with an ordered occupation difference between sites.
+We refer to these phases as polarized density-wave (pDW) and polarized supersolid (pSS) phases [(e) and (f)], in analogy to the crystalline DW and SS phases with staggered occupations of extended Bose-Hubbard models~\cite{kovrizhin_density_2005}.

 The lattice can also show intermediate configurations, such as SF/MI [(g)] and MI/DW [(h)] phases, where one enantiomer species shows a MI phase and the other a SF or DW phase.
 We present a complete list of the phases in Tables~\ref{sec:phases;table:phasesMI} and~\ref{sec:phases;table:phasesSF}, including generalizations of the phases illustrated in Fig.~\ref{sec:phases;fig:phases1} for arbitrary occupations.
 Note that $n$ and $\phi$ denote the total average occupation and order parameter, respectively.
-Similarly, $n_{L(R)}$ and $\phi_{L(R)}$ denote averages for the left(right) sites, whereas $n_{A(B)}$ and $\phi_{A(B)}$ denote averages for the $A$($B$) sites.